An article based on Dr. Norm Shealy’s new autobiography, Conversations with G: A Physician’s Encounter with Heaven

 Knowing nothing about psychology or and despising psychiatry, I began with behavioral modification, but soon added Past Life Therapy, biofeedback, autogenic training, and massage therapy, as well as facet rhizotomy, safe denervation of the facet joints.

 In 1974 I entered Saybrook University to complete a Ph.D. in humanistic psychology, which resulted in my Biogenics program for retraining the brain.
-By 1978, I was enthusiastic in Holism and founded the American Holistic Medical Association.
+By 1978, I was enthusiastic about Holism and founded the American Holistic Medical Association.
 Conventional medicine is good for acute illness.
 Holistic Medicine is far superior for chronic problems.